MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-ten digits containing a hyphen
+10 digits containing a hyphen

 ### Pattern

-ten digits:
+10 digits:
-- six digits in the format DDMMYY which are the date of birth
+- six digits in the format DDMMYY, which are the date of birth
 - a hyphen
 - four digits where the final digit is a check digit